-In addition to noting that the merger itself would not cause any additional traffic increases,4 the ICC stated that "Amtrak already has remedies under its court-enforceable and other service issues."
+In addition to noting that the merger itself would not cause any additional traffic increases,4 the ICC stated that "Amtrak already has remedies under its court-enforceable contracts and under the Rail Passenger Service Act (RPSA) concerning on-time performance and other service issues."
 The contracts impose penalties on rail carriers for untimely performance, and provisions of the RPSA accord Amtrak trains preference over freight traffic.
 BN/SF at 97; see also BN/SF at 98 (Southern California Regional Rail Authority).
 By the same reasoning, conditions requested by various passenger interests should be denied.
+See Section XII, infra.

-4 In this regard, the ICC remarked that "[i]ncreased traific over existing rail lines, the (continued...)
+4 In this regard, the ICC remarked that "[i]ncreased traffic over existing rail lines, the (continued...)